 When discussing the merits of cloud faxing services like Sfax, invariably the question will arise: “But can’t I just send an email?”

 On the surface, Sfax may seem a little like email, sending messages from both the browser version and iOS and Android apps just like email.
 However there are crucial differences in security which often make cloud fax the more desirable option.

 But how can you tell when it is smarter to fax or email?
 Here are four common scenarios to be mindful of:

 Situation One: Sending sensitive information

 When sending a message of any kind, the sensitivity of the information should be taken into consideration.
-Sfax is HIPAA-compliant, meaning the service includes multiple layers of security in order to protect data.
+Sfax is HIPAA compliant, meaning the service includes multiple layers of security in order to protect data.
 As such it is ideal for healthcare organizations and other industries that handle protected health information (PHI) on a regular basis.

 Situation Two: Sending internal messages

-If you want to arrange a meeting, ask a colleague for a favour, or just send a funny work-related joke, then email is the best tool for the job.
+If you want to arrange a meeting, ask a colleague for a favor, or just send a funny work-related joke, then email is the best tool for the job.
 Day-to-day internal messages that don’t disclose sensitive information are perfectly suited for email.
 Email is inherently insecure, as the messages are viewed multiple times by firewalls and virus checkers along the way.
 As such any protected information, either in the body of the message or in any attachments, could be compromised and should never be included in an email.

 Situation Three: Sending client records between organizations